Real suffer shock home defeat to Girona, derailing title bid

 But perhaps his biggest mistake was handing the out-of-form left back Marcelo a first league start since Jan.
 6.

-Girona attacked Marcelo's right wing throughout the second half, with Portu enjoying particular freedom, thumping the near post moments before he headed in the winning goal.
+Girona attacked Marcelo's right wing throughout the second half, with Portu enjoying particular freedom.

-Midfielder Aleix Garcia had blazed a golden chance to equalise over the bar early in the second but Girona finally were rewarded for their bold attacking approach when Ramos blocked a goal-bound shot with his hand and a penalty was given.
+They were finally rewarded for their bold attacking approach when Ramos blocked a goal-bound shot with his hand and a penalty was given.

 Girona's confidence rocketed after equalising while Madrid lacked composure in their attempts to find a way back in the game.